Electrical and Electronic Engineering

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

-For students who are enrolled full-time at any level including) first and honours year of relevant degree and are undertaking study in the fields of science, engineering, economics, or related fields with specific interests in energy matters in New Zealand.
-The Scholarship will have a value of $5,000.
+For students who are enrolled full-time in their 3rd or 4th year (including honours year) in the field of science, engineering, economics, law or other related fields, with a specific interest in energy matters in New Zealand.

 Looking for more scholarships?